Equation of state of the running vacuum: EoS of the running vacuum in the inflationary epoch

-In Fig.\,\ref{Fig2} (left) we depict the evolution of the vacuum and radiation densities.
-Remarkably, we can see that at the beginning ($a=0$) there is no radiation at all ($\rho_r(0)=0$), whilst the VED at this point is maximal, namely $\rv(0)=\rI\propto\MPl^2H_I^2$, but finite.
-Whence, there is no initial singularity in this approach.
-For $\hat{a}\gg 1$ (i.e. $a\gg\astar$), it is reassuring to see that we retrieve the standard decaying behavior of radiation, $\rho_r(a)\sim a^{-4}$.
-In the meantime, the primeval VED decreases very fast.
-Thus, we predict RVM-inflation followed by a standard FLRW radiation epoch from QFT.
-This type of scenario was assumed phenomenologically in \cite{BLS2013} -- see also the recent comprehensive study\,\cite{Yu2020} -- but only in the present theoretical context it became fully substantiated within QFT in curved spacetime.
-Worth noticing, RVM-inflation is different from Starobinsky's inflation\,\cite{Staro80}, where it is $\dot{H}$ rather than $H$ that remains constant for a short time -- see \cite{JSPRev2015,NickJoan2021} for a thorough discussion.
+We see from \eqref{eq:Hinfl} that in the beginning the Hubble rate evolves very little around an initial (big) value $H_I\sim\MPl^{1/2}\, m^{1/2} \tilde{\xi}^{-1/4}$, namely $H(\hat{a})\simeq H_I$ for $0<\hat{a}<1$, where we have defined $\hat{a}\equiv a/\astar$ and $\astar$ determines the transition point from the regime of vacuum dominance into that of radiation dominance, as can be easily inferred from the density equations \,\eqref{rhodensities}.
+The point $\astar$ is estimated to be around $a_* \sim 10^{-29}$ in \,\cite{Yu2020}.
+Since $\dot{H}=-2H_I^2 \hat{a}^8/(1+\hat{a}^8)$, we have $|\dot{H}/H^2|\propto\hat{a}^8\ll1$ for $\hat{a} \ll 1$ and we can safely neglect $\dot{H}\approx 0$, and successive derivatives, during inflation.
+In Fig.\,\ref{Fig2} (left) we depict the evolution of the vacuum and radiation densities, where we can see that the vacuum state rapidly decays into radiation, as it is also obvious from the two relations in \eqref{rhodensities}.
+At the beginning ($a=0$) there is no radiation at all ($\rho_r(0)=0$), whilst the VED at this point is maximal, namely $\rv(0)=\rI\propto\MPl^2H_I^2$, but finite.
+This shows in passing that there is no initial singularity in this formulation.
+On the other hand, for $\hat{a}\gg 1$ (i.e. $a\gg\astar$) it is reassuring to see that we retrieve the standard decaying behavior of radiation, $\rho_r(a)\sim a^{-4}$.
+In the meantime, the primeval VED decreases very fast and it causes no problem with primordial BBN (big bang nucleosynthesis) even if $\nueff$ is kept in the radiation epoch (see next section).
+Thus, RVM-inflation is followed by a standard FLRW radiation epoch.
+This type of scenario, which we find here in the context of QFT in curved spacetime, was assumed phenomenologically in \cite{BLS2013} -- see also the recent comprehensive study\,\cite{Yu2020}.
+We should also clarify that RVM-inflation is different from Starobinsky's inflation\,\cite{Staro80}, where it is $\dot{H}$ rather than $H$ that remains constant for a short time -- see \cite{JSPRev2015,NickJoan2021} for a thorough discussion.

-The EoS of the quantum vacuum in the early universe follows from computing the corresponding vacuum pressure at that primeval stage up to $6th$ adiabatic order.
+Remarkably, during this initial phase we find that the running vacuum behaves as `true' vacuum with equation of state (EoS) $\wv=-1$.
+Indeed, the vacuum EoS in the early universe follows from computing the corresponding vacuum pressure at that primeval stage up to $6th$ adiabatic order.
 The result adopts the form: